 Your Embarrassing Bikini Wax Questions Answered

-Can I wax if I’m getting my period?
+Can I get a bikini wax if I’m getting my period?

 Contrary to popular belief, you can absolutely get a bikini wax during your period.
 You’ll need to wear a tampon or menstrual cup and give your aesthetician a heads up, but it’s nothing out of the ordinary.